michaelscimeca/notes/README.md

-# notes

 We are providing all assets from the start, including fonts and accounts.
 We shouldn't be using our fonts or accounts for any part of a client's site from day one.
 It leads to all sorts of problems, and it's double the work.
-(HARD FOOT "ACCEPTED" ON FLOOR)

 # NOTABLE ISSUE ON THIS PROJECT
 - Fonts were wrong and needed to be reset everywhere to fix the difference, which had to do with not getting the correct fonts from the start.